Living on $12,000 a Year

 - Get a cheap means of staying in touch with friends, family and employers.
 Skype is one of the easiest ways of making cheap calls.
 Calls to others with Skype are free, while calls to other land lines are still less than most phone companies.
 There are also numerous pay-as-you-go mobile phone plans and calling cards that would enable you to have a cell phone for under $30 a month.

-- Don’t pay for Internet.
-Free Internet is as easy as finding unsecured hotspots or free WiFi zones, which can be found very easily in any strange town using the search application at JiWire.
-With a cheap laptop, you don’t even need to pay for software or an operating system ever again.
+- Don't pay for Internet.
+Free Internet is as easy as finding unsecured hotspots or free WiFi zones, which can be found very easily in any strange town using any app for your iPhone or Android phone.
+With a cheap laptop, you don't even need to pay for software or an operating system ever again.
 Ubuntu is as easy to learn as Windows, and is far more user friendly when compared to Windows Vista and far, far more secure.
 Say goodbye to the lingering virus threats for good!

 - Work out for next to nothing!
 For next to nothing there is a way of getting a very cheap gym membership.
 Most big cities have a YMCA.
 It is part of their mission statement that no-one be refused due to economic hardship, and are thus entitled to "sponsored memberships".
 If you are on benefits, or low-income, you can apply for a subsidized membership.
 I have several friends who do this and pay $20 dollars a month.
 For that, they get use of a swimming pool, free weights, cardio, fitness classes, yoga classes, etc. Another option is to join some free classes often listed on KiJiJi or Craigslist.
 There are a large range of activities from karate classes to yoga.